 Islamic and Christian fundamentalists are generally opposed to each other, with the subscribing to different religions and being, well, fundamentalists.
 However, creationist works and arguments critical of Darwinism tend to pass between both groups, as do tracts critical of homosexuality.

-During the 1800 election in the United States, Alexander Hamilton and Thomas Jefferson both decided that they hated Aaron Burr more than they hated each other, thus leading to Alexander Hamilton persuading the Electoral College to vote for Jefferson instead of Burr.
+During the 1800 election in the United States, Alexander Hamilton and Thomas Jefferson both decided that they hated Aaron Burr more than they hated each other, thus leading to Hamilton persuading the Electoral College to vote for Jefferson instead of Burr.

 Astonishingly common in US political history, compared to other countries.
 In fact, both main parties were this during a great deal of their history.
 To make things further complicated, there often have been alliances between members of opposite parties, which sometimes lead to political realignments.
 Indeed, both the Whig and the Republican parties were in large part formed by different interests that teamed up in opposition to the policies of the Democratic governments of the day.